-NSSAA is performed between a UE and an AAA Server that is owned by an external 3rd party enterprise (e.g., MNO’s slice customer) using EAP.
-The actual EAP method and credentials used for NSSAA between the UE and the AAA Server is transparent to the 5G system and is determined by the external 3rd party enterprise.
-The actual EAP method or credentials that can be used for NSSAA is not specified by 3GPP.
+NSSAA is performed between a UE and an AAA Server that can be owned by an external 3rd party enterprise (e.g., MNO’s slice customer) using EAP.
+The choice of EAP method and credentials used for NSSAA between the UE and the AAA Server is determined by the owner of the AAA Server.